rodrigo0211/HCLIM_Analisys/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - A new column ElevationUpdated is added for traceability purposes

 &nbsp;&nbsp;&nbsp;&nbsp;**2.4.
 Drop out all rows with year values before 1678**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - the lower-limit to work with Dates in "pandas" df is year 1678

 &nbsp;&nbsp;&nbsp;&nbsp;**2.5.
 Aggregating**
 &nbsp;&nbsp;&nbsp;&nbsp;**2.6.
 Detect and update non-alphabetic letters in Station names**